groundcat/mastodon-rss-bot/README.md

 Follow these steps:

-1. Put `bot.php` in the same directory of [rss-php](https://github.com/dg/rss-php).
+1. Clone this repo
+2. Initialize the submodules with `git submodule init`
+3. Download the submodules with `git submodule update`
-2. Edit the configuration area in `bot.php` with the token of your Mastodon bot account, URL of your instance, and the URL of RSS or Atom feed.
+4. Edit the configuration area in `bot.php` with the token of your Mastodon bot account, URL of your instance, and the URL of RSS or Atom feed.
-3. Set the permission of `storage.txt` and `count.txt` to writable (775).
+5. Set the permission of `storage.txt` and `count.txt` to writable (775).
-4. Test running `bot.php` to see if it works.
+6. Test running `bot.php` to see if it works.
-5. Create a crontab to frequently run `bot.php`, for example, every 20 minutes.
+7. Create a crontab to frequently run `bot.php`, for example, every 20 minutes.

 ## License